-Three and one half hours of classroom lecture each week, plus forty five minutes of lab.
+Three and one half hours of classroom lecture each week, plus one and one half hours of lab.
 Plan to spend at least an additional five to six hours each week in outside study.
 Of necessity, this effort will be somewhat concentrated in the second half of the quarter.